jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 The *Duovero Zephyr* uses a Marvell SD8787 radio attached to the SDIO bus.

-The `mwifiex` and `mwifiex_sdio` modules are available in Linux `3.6` which is the default kernel for the Duovero boards.
+The `mwifiex` and `mwifiex_sdio` are the kernel modules needed.

-The Marvell drivers require the `sd8787_uapsta.bin` binary firmware.
+The Marvell drivers also require the `sd8787_uapsta.bin` binary firmware.

-When you boot a Duovero with these drivers included you'll get two wireless interfaces, `mlan0` and `uap0`.
+When you boot the Duovero you'll get a single wireless interface `mlan0` that can be used as a *managed* or *ad-hoc* client.

-The `mlan0` interface is used for client *managed* and *ad-hoc* mode connections.

-The `uap0` interface is for *access point* mode.

----
-#### Note

-With [commit d82b49b][gumstix-disable-uap-patch] Gumstix disabled the `uap0` interface from their Duovero kernels.
-You will need to remove this patch from your kernel recipe if you are using [meta-gumstix][meta-gumstix] or you can use the [meta-duovero][meta-duovero] layer described below.

----

-The system should look something like this running on a [Gumstix Parlor][gumstix-parlor] expansion board
+The system will look something like this running on a [Gumstix Parlor][gumstix-parlor] expansion board

     root@duovero:~# ifconfig -a
     eth0      Link encap:Ethernet  HWaddr 00:15:C9:28:F8:95
-          inet addr:192.168.10.115  Bcast:192.168.10.255  Mask:255.255.255.0
+              inet addr:192.168.10.102  Bcast:192.168.10.255  Mask:255.255.255.0
-          inet6 addr: fe80::215:c9ff:fe28:f895/64 Scope:Link
               UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
-          RX packets:103091 errors:0 dropped:2 overruns:0 frame:0
+              RX packets:6896 errors:0 dropped:18 overruns:0 frame:0
-          TX packets:5352 errors:0 dropped:0 overruns:0 carrier:0
+              TX packets:3906 errors:0 dropped:0 overruns:0 carrier:0
               collisions:0 txqueuelen:1000
-          RX bytes:12879802 (12.2 MiB)  TX bytes:564902 (551.6 KiB)
+              RX bytes:4009505 (3.8 MiB)  TX bytes:415290 (405.5 KiB)
-          Interrupt:204
+              Interrupt:71

     lo        Link encap:Local Loopback
               inet addr:127.0.0.1  Mask:255.0.0.0
-          inet6 addr: ::1/128 Scope:Host
-          UP LOOPBACK RUNNING  MTU:16436  Metric:1
+              UP LOOPBACK RUNNING  MTU:65536  Metric:1
-          RX packets:37 errors:0 dropped:0 overruns:0 frame:0
+              RX packets:0 errors:0 dropped:0 overruns:0 frame:0
-          TX packets:37 errors:0 dropped:0 overruns:0 carrier:0
+              TX packets:0 errors:0 dropped:0 overruns:0 carrier:0
               collisions:0 txqueuelen:0
-          RX bytes:11880 (11.6 KiB)  TX bytes:11880 (11.6 KiB)
+              RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)

     mlan0     Link encap:Ethernet  HWaddr 00:19:88:24:FB:9C
               BROADCAST MULTICAST  MTU:1500  Metric:1
               RX packets:0 errors:0 dropped:0 overruns:0 frame:0
               TX packets:0 errors:0 dropped:0 overruns:0 carrier:0
               collisions:0 txqueuelen:1000
               RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)

-    uap0  Link encap:Ethernet  HWaddr 00:19:88:24:FB:9C
-          inet addr:192.168.5.1  Bcast:192.168.5.255  Mask:255.255.255.0
-          inet6 addr: fe80::219:88ff:fe24:fb9c/64 Scope:Link
-          UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
-          RX packets:587 errors:0 dropped:0 overruns:0 frame:0
-          TX packets:539 errors:25 dropped:0 overruns:0 carrier:0
-          collisions:0 txqueuelen:1000
-          RX bytes:152279 (148.7 KiB)  TX bytes:84038 (82.0 KiB)

-You can check the firmware version by looking at the boot log
+You can check the Marvell firmware version by looking at the boot log

     root@duovero:~# dmesg | grep mwifiex
     [    4.902313] mwifiex_sdio mmc1:0001:1: WLAN FW is active
     [    5.193237] mwifiex_sdio mmc1:0001:1: driver_version = mwifiex 1.0 (14.66.9.p96)

+To enable an *access point* interface called `uap0` run the following command

+    root@duovero:~# iw phy0 interface add uap0 type __ap

+The following interface will then show up

+    uap0      Link encap:Ethernet  HWaddr 00:19:88:24:FB:9C
+              BROADCAST MULTICAST  MTU:1500  Metric:1
+              RX packets:30461 errors:0 dropped:0 overruns:0 frame:0
+              TX packets:52523 errors:0 dropped:0 overruns:0 carrier:0
+              collisions:0 txqueuelen:1000
+              RX bytes:2310017 (2.2 MiB)  TX bytes:78326100 (74.6 MiB)

 The standard Linux software for access point management is [hostapd][hostapd].

-I'm using the `[dizzy]` branch of Yocto to build the Duovero system.
-[Instructions are here][yocto-duovero].
-There is a recipe for *hostapd v1.0* in the *meta-openembedded* repo called *hostap-daemon*, but it doesn't work with the Duovero.

-I have new recipe for a more recent *hostapd v2.3* build in the [meta-duovero][meta-duovero] layer.
-I did have to back out one [patch][a6cc060] to the hostapd source to get it to work with the Duovero.
+There is a recipe for *hostapd v2.3* called *hostap-daemon* in the [meta-duovero][meta-duovero] layer.
+One [patch][a6cc060] was backed out to get it to work with the Duovero.

 You can find the recipe with [patch here][hostapd-patch].

+The *hostap-daemon* init script (`/etc/init.d/hostapd`) handles bringing up the `uap0` interface and running `ifup uap0` to assign an IP address before starting the *hostapd* daemon.

 If you want a full Duovero rootfs image recipe, you can use this [console-image.bb][console-image].
 It includes some useful AP tools like a *dhcp server* and the *iptables* utility.

-If you just want to try out some binaries, you can find them at [jumpnowtek.com/downloads/duovero][duovero-binaries].
+If you just want to try out some binaries, you can find them at [jumpnowtek.com/downloads/duovero/fido][duovero-binaries].

 ### Configuration